 Twenty-five children with CF randomized to either daily rhDNase or placebo aerosol were evaluated at baseline, and at 3 months and 12 months by spirometer-triggered HRCT and spirometry.
 After 3 months of treatment, both groups had improvements in percentage of predicted FEV1 and FEF(25-75%), and total HRCT visual scores.
 In contrast, the rhDNase group had a 13% decrease in quantitative air trapping from baseline (severe air trapping [A3]), compared to an increase of 48% in the placebo group (p = 0.023).
 Quantitative air trapping (A3) remained improved in the rhDNase group (- 15.4%) and worsened in the placebo group (+61.3%) with nearly significant differences noted between groups (p = 0.053) after 12 months of treatment.The authors concluded that quantitative air trapping is a more consistent sensitive outcome measure than either spirometry or total HRCT scores, and can discriminate differences in treatment effects in children with minimal CF lung disease.

-One of the earliest signs of CF is air trapping and over inflation on the chest X-ray. it would be reasonable to expect this to improve with rhDNase treatment as occurred in this study.
-Indeed many pediatricians are now trying young children on rhDNase as soon as they are able to inhale it.
+– One of the earliest signs of CF is air trapping and over inflation on the chest X-ray. it would be reasonable to expect this to improve with rhDNase treatment as occurred in this study.
+Indeed, in recent years many paediatricians are now trying young children on rhDNase as soon as they are able to inhale it.

 Saiman L, Mayer-Hamblett N, Campbell P, Marshall BC.
 Macrolide Study Group.
 Heterogeneity of treatment response to azithromycin in patients with cystic fibrosis.
 Am J Resp Critl Care 2005; 172:1008-1012.
 [PubMed]